Regina Jefferies , PhD

 Areas of Research

-International Refugee Law, International Human Rights Law, Comparative Immigration Law, Administrative Law, Research Methods and Methodology, Social Network Analysis, Legal Compliance, Law and Society, Australia, Canada, Asia-Pacific
+Transboundary Governance, International Refugee Law, International Human Rights Law, Comparative Migration Law, Environmental Law, Disasters and Displacement, Administrative Law, Research Methods and Methodology, Social Network Analysis, Legal Compliance, Law and Society, Australia, Canada, Asia-Pacific

-Regina Jefferies, “Transnational Legal Process: An Evolving Theory and Methodology” (2021) 46(2) Brooklyn Journal of International Law (in press)
+Regina Jefferies, “Transnational Legal Process: An Evolving Theory and Methodology” (2021) 46(2) Brooklyn Journal of International Law (open access)

 Regina Jefferies, Daniel Ghezelbash and Asher Hirsch, “Assessing Refugee Protection Claims at Australian Airports: The Gap Between Law, Policy, and Practice” (2020) 44(1) Melbourne University Law Review 162 (open access)